Mapping the Gravitational-wave Sky with LISA: A Bayesian Spherical Harmonic Approach: Stochastic gravitational-wave confusion noise

 assuming that the satellite motion is negligible during the round-trip light-travel time between the satellites.
 The response tensor is a function of time owing to the temporal variation of $\textbf{u}$ and $\textbf{v}$ as the satellites move in their orbits.
 Here $\mathcal{T} (f, \textbf{u} \cdot \textbf{n})$ is the timing transfer function of interferometric detectors to GWs, which for an equal arm detector is given by~\citep{Schilling_1997, Cornish:2001qi}:

-where $L = 2.5 \times 10^9$ m is the arm length of LISA and $f_* \equiv c/ \pi L $.
-Since the SGCN is measured as the exces GW power in a detector, to detect it, we will need to correlate two channels $I$ and $J$~\footnote{Note that $I$ and $J$ can be the same channel of LISA.
-In the case of LIGO and Virgo, we usually only correlate distinct spatially-seperated interferometers, so the correlation response function is called the overlap reduction function}.
-The response function to power distributed as $\mathcal{P}(\textbf{n})$ on the sky is then given by,
+where $L = 2.5 \times 10^9$ m is the arm length of LISA and {$f_* \equiv c/ 2 \pi L $}.
+Since the SGCN is measured as the excess GW power in a detector, to detect it, we will need to correlate two channels $I$ and $J$~\footnote{Note that $I$ and $J$ can be the same channel of LISA.
+In the case of LIGO and Virgo, we usually only correlate distinct spatially-seperated interferometers, so the correlation response function is called the overlap reduction function}. \redtext{Assuming LISA's motion can be neglected, the GW strain signal in channel $I$ from the metric perturbation defined in Eq.~\ref{Eq:metric_perturb} will be}